yaronf/I-D/STAR/draft-ietf-acme-star.md

 In order to support the discovery of STAR capabilities, The directory object of an ACME STAR server MUST contain the following attributes inside the "meta" field:

-- star-enabled: boolean flag indicating STAR support.
+- star-enabled (required, boolean): indicates STAR support.
 An ACME STAR server MUST include this key, and MUST set it to true if the feature is enabled.
-- star-min-cert-validity: minimum acceptable value for recurrent-certificate-validity, in seconds.
+- star-min-cert-validity (required, integer): minimum acceptable value for recurrent-certificate-validity, in seconds.
-- star-max-renewal: maximum delta between recurrent-end-date and recurrent-start-date, in seconds.
+- star-max-renewal (required, integer): maximum delta between recurrent-end-date and recurrent-start-date, in seconds.

 Example directory object advertising STAR support with one day star-min-cert-validity and one year star-max-renewal: